Cancel anytime

 Core Business Areas

-- Chemicals: Manufacture and marketing of petrochemicals.
+- Chemicals: Manufacturing and marketing of petrochemicals.
+This segment produces various chemical products used in industrial applications.

 Leadership and Structure